 Tips for the Best-Ever No-Knead Bread

 Honestly, when it comes to no-knead bread, there’s not much advice to give because it’s SO easy and essentially foolproof.
 But to make 100% sure we all get the best homemade bread we all love and deserve, here are some tips!

 - Placing the parchment in the Dutch oven with the bread is optional IF you have an enamel-coated Dutch oven.
-I always bake my bread with the parchment paper because I find it 1000x easier to transfer it to a screaming-hot pot this way, but you do you.
+I always bake my bread with parchment paper because I find it easier to transfer it to a screaming-hot pot this way, but you do you.
 If you have a non-enamel-coated Dutch oven, the parchment paper is necessary to avoid sticking and burning.

 - Feel free to adjust the amounts of rosemary to taste!
-If you’re a major rosemary lover, add in an extra tablespoon or two of chopped fresh rosemary to the dough.
+If you’re a major rosemary lover, add an extra tablespoon or two of chopped fresh rosemary to the dough.

 - For the sake of brevity, I’ll stop there with tips, but I’ve got a few extras to pay attention to in the Notes section of the recipe below!

 Friends, countrymen, and fellow carb lovers, do I even need to say it?
 Let’s get this bread!
 If you love dessert like me, make this Quick Banana Bread!

 - Prep Time: 15 minutes

 - Cook Time: 1 hour